Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 But it was witnessed and distributed.

-Why the Commons Worked
+Why the Caregiving Commons Worked

-Meanwhile her mom’s neighbors, while kind, are overwhelmed with their own lives.
+Her mom's neighbors, while kind, are overwhelmed with their own lives.

-Her mom’s once-active church has dwindled in membership.
 Extended family is scattered across states and time zones.

 Sarah is alone not by chance, but by design.